Trusting What You Cannot See: Auditable Fine-Tuning and Inference for Proprietary AI: Introduction

-\emph{Solution 2) map-reduce style hashing and sampling-based verification:} We address execution overhead by making commitments accelerator-friendly.
+\emph{Solution 2) Map-reduce style hashing and sampling-based verification:} We address execution overhead by making commitments accelerator-friendly.
 Instead of sequentially hashing each large tensor, we partition tensors into chunks, hash chunks in parallel on the accelerator, and aggregate them into a single commitment.
-This reduces the impact on the baseline pipeline.
-We address verification overhead by sampling.
-The client verifies only a sampled subset of blocks, with randomness chosen by the verifier and hidden until audit time.
-This yields probabilistic detection guarantees and compounds deterrence over repeated audits.
-Because block checks are independent, audits can be parallelized across TEEs without consuming accelerator resources, allowing verification to scale while leaving accelerators available for primary workloads.
+We address verification overhead by sampling, where the client verifies only a sampled subset of blocks with randomness hidden until audit time, yielding probabilistic detection guarantees that compound over repeated audits.
+Because block checks are independent, audits can be parallelized across TEEs without consuming accelerator resources.

-The main contributions of this paper are: \begin{itemize} \item We propose \sysname, a verifiable framework for cloud-based fine-tuning and inference that decouples verification from the fine-tuning process by block-based evidence generation.
-This allows \sysname overcome the resource constraints in trusted container, allowing users to verify the fine-tuning process while preserving proprietary model parameters. \item We introduce a sampling-based verification strategy that provides probabilistic detection guarantees at practical costs, along with a map-reduce style hashing scheme for efficient commitment generation. \item We implemented \sysname and integrated it into CUDA-based training and inference pipelines.
-We evaluated our system on real TEE hardware with multiple open-source models across different model families and sizes, using both full fine-tuning and parameter-efficient fine-tuning, demonstrating near-baseline performance and practical verification costs. \end{itemize}
+The main contributions of this paper are: \begin{itemize} \item We propose \sysname, a verifiable framework for cloud-based fine-tuning and inference that decouples verification from the fine-tuning process through block-based evidence generation.
+This allows \sysname to overcome the resource constraints of the TEE, enabling clients to verify the fine-tuning process while preserving the confidentiality of proprietary model parameters. \item We introduce a sampling-based verification strategy that provides probabilistic detection guarantees at practical costs, along with a map-reduce style hashing scheme for efficient commitment generation. \item We implement \sysname and integrate it into CUDA-based training and inference pipelines.
+We evaluate our system on real TEE hardware with multiple open-source models across different model families and sizes, using both full fine-tuning and parameter-efficient fine-tuning.
+The results show that \sysname incurs low training time overhead while keeping verification costs modest. \end{itemize}